Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states: Results

 \subsection{Electromagnetic properties}

-In this section, we have discussed reduced transition probabilities, quadrupole, and magnetic moments for even Cd isotopes.
+Here, we have discussed reduced transition probabilities, quadrupole, and magnetic moments for even Cd isotopes.
 We have explained the behavior of $B(E2;0^+_1\rightarrow2^+_1)$ transition for Cd isotopes from $N=50$ to $N=82$.
 The $B(E2)$ values of the Cd and Sn isotopic chain show similar trends \cite{Siciliano}.
 In the experimental data of $B(E2)$ values of the Cd chain, there is a dip near $N=62$, as shown in Fig. \ref{BE2fig}.
-With our interactions, the neutron orbitals are $d_{5/2}$, $s_{1/2}$, $d_{3/2}$, $g_{7/2}$ and $h_{11/2}$ in the order of increasing single-particle energies, respectively.
-The asymmetry near $N=62$ is because $d_{5/2}$, $s_{1/2}$ and $d_{3/2}$ orbitals lie lower than remaining $g_{7/2}$ and $h_{11/2}$ orbitals.
-Before $N=62$, $d_{5/2}$ orbital is dominating and after that $h_{11/2}$ orbital is dominating.
-Our results from the G-matrix interaction are in good agreement with the experimental trend. {We have used three sets of effective charges $(e_{\pi}, e_{\nu})$ for calculating $B(E2; 0^{+}_1\rightarrow 2^{+}_1)$ values with the G-matrix interaction.
-The effective charges (1.7, 1.1) are taken from Ref. \cite{Boelaert}.
-Another two sets (1.4, 1.1) and (1.4, 0.85) are taken from Ref. \cite{Zuker}.
-We can notice that our results with the effective charges (1.4, 1.1) are comparable with the experimental trend before the mid-shell.
-With the effective charges (1.4, 0.85), our results show good agreement with the experiment in the neutron-rich region of Cd-isotopes.} With $\Delta\text{NNLO}_{\text {GO}}$ interaction, the shape of the inverted parabola is very compressed.
+As shown in Fig. \ref{fig1}, the ESPEs for $\nu(d_{5/2})$, $\nu(g_{7/2})$ and $\nu(s_{1/2})$ orbitals lie lower than the $\nu(h_{11/2})$ orbital.
+The asymmetry near $N=62$ is because before $N=62$, $d_{5/2}$ orbital is dominating, and after that, $h_{11/2}$ orbital is dominating.
+Our results are in good agreement with the experimental trend.
+We have used effective charges $(e_{\pi}=1.7, e_{\nu}=1.1)$ from Ref. \cite{Boelaert} for calculating $B(E2; 0^{+}_1\rightarrow 2^{+}_1)$ values.